Starmand6/op-crowdfund-dom-assurance/readme.md

 -   Most everything is tied to the campaign ID#.
 Users need it when calling functions for pledging, withdrawing, and claiming tokens.

--   Though the smart contracts are workig properly on chain, the campaign ID is not currently populating correctly on the front end.To interact with a full life cycle of a campaign, after you have created a campaign, do not refresh the page until you are done with that campaign.
-To create a second campaign, just refresh the page.
-It will not update functionality and/or state properly for both campaigns.
-As a reminder, the crowdfunding smart contract is working as intended, so you can always run through complete life cycles using the Block Explorer Read and Write Contract pages, since the contract is verified.
+-   Though the smart contracts are working properly on chain, the front end has some visual bugs.
+To interact with a full life cycle of a campaign, after you have created the campaign, do not refresh the page until you are done interacting with that campaign.
+Refreshes will wipe the slate clean, though you can still find the campaign you just created or an older one using the Find Campaign element.
+If the front end gets extra bug-y for some reason, as a reminder, the crowdfunding smart contract is working as intended, so you can always run through complete life cycles using the Block Explorer Read and Write Contract pages, since the contract is verified.

 Here's a couple of screenshots of the app in action: